Introduction: Step-by-step Guidance to Build a Drone From Scratch Using Ardupilot APM Navio2 Flight Controller

 4. The quadcopter is then placed still on a flat surface for level calibration.
 Different orientations of tilting, as instructed: on level, on its right, on its left, nose up, nose down and on its back, is calibrated.
 Press the button after each position is properly adjusted.
 As mentioned, this calibration process is much simpler done when your RPi is connected wirelessly to the GCS through a telemetry and has power supplied through a battery, instead of using LAN cable or power from MicroUSB cable because otherwise movements of the quadcopter will be restricted by the cables.

-This step overrides the current state of the quadcopter as level and in different positions, and can be done everytime you see from the flight data that the quadcopter is not levelled properly.
+This step overrides the current state of the quadcopter as level and in different positions, and can be done everytime you see from the attitude indicator (as above) that the quadcopter is not leveled properly.

 Note: Telemetry’s connection requires a one-time configuration through Sik Radio connection in optional hardware in the Initial Setup tab, by loading the settings after both the air and ground modules’ LED are in green, solid emitted state.